Jamie Hanson: Oxford United

 Hanson signed for Oxford United on 9 August 2018, for an undisclosed fee, on a four-year contract.
 He made his debut in a 4–1 away defeat at Portsmouth in League One, conceding a penalty that was saved by keeper Jonathan Mitchell.
 Hanson was released by the club upon the end of his contract at the end of the 2021–22 season.

+Non-league career

+After a year out of the game, Hanson was signed by Northern Premier League club Ilkeston Town in the summer of 2023.
+On 1 November 2023, Hanson joined Southern League Premier Division Central club Long Eaton United on loan.

+On 25 June 2024, Hanson made his move to Long Eaton United a permanent one.

 International career

 On 19 March 2015, Hanson was named in the England under-20 squad for the first time, by manager Aidy Boothroyd, to face Mexico and the United States.